pragma-turner/tavernsandtales/_posts/2024-02-13-season-2-session-5.md

 As a new day dawns, the party breaks camp and heads back towards Landfall.
 They approach the **North Gate**, and are stopped by the squad of city watch on duty.
 The officer informs the party that their presence has been requested by **Inquisitor Kane** at the City Guard HQ, and sends the party on their way with **Thork**, their escort.
 Thork turns out to be a nice guy, and warns the party that they've gotten on the wrong side of the City Guard for absconding with a prisoner.
 He lets the party know that they should get their story straight, and takes them to **Aurix Bridge**.

 **Aurix Bridge** is a huge market bridge crammed to the brim with shops of all sorts and sizes.
 Near the Highmarket side of the bridge, the City Guard HQ provides a convenient point of over-watch.
 On the left of the HQ, wonderful smells waft out of a gnomish patisserie.
 On the right a hanging sign indicates a mixed apiary / flatbread shop / jewelers.
-The HQ itself is guarded by a stone sphinx, but her riddle is no match for the intellectual prowess of Heimer.
+The HQ itself is guarded by a stone sphinx, but her riddle is no match for the intellectual prowess of **Heimer**.

 The party meets with **Inquisitor Kane**, who through a thick high-elf accent manages to inform the party that they are not above the law, and will need to help him retrieve some items from the house of the famous adventurer: **Stallenor**.
 Stallenor is unreachable, and Kane would like the party to find a sending stone or similar item to contact him with.
 In addition, Stallenor recently acquired a pair of odd bracelets from a rampaging undead ogre and Kane would like those bracelets as evidence in an ongoing investigation.